Quick Search

 Height 65mm, Width 25mm

-Marine, Endemic, Sculpture of fine spiral cords.
+Marine, Native - Endemic, Sculpture of fine spiral cords.
 Lirate within aperture

 North Island, off Ahipara, Ninety Mile Beach